satyakisikdar/CNRG/notes.md

 Notes

 05/23
+- Top-k substructures, finite number of iterations of subdue, ...
+- Print the bags of nodes in SUB_x and OVERLAP_y.
 - Update on reporting all instances of a substructure.
 Overlap works only if there are multiple iterations.
 Set flag ```-iterations 0```.
 - Test SUBDUE and Motif Cluster on medium to large graphs.